oat-sa/taohub-articles/forge/user-guide/processes.md

 ![](../resources/processes-tabs1.png)

-The Processes extension manages the processes creation.\
+The Processes extension manages the processes creation.<br/>

-The Processes extension allows creating processes, in a tutorial goal for example.\
+The Processes extension allows creating processes, in a tutorial goal for example.<br/>

-This extension also manages the roles creation, the association of the selected role to user(s), and manages users (creation, modification and deletion).\
+This extension also manages the roles creation, the association of the selected role to user(s), and manages users (creation, modification and deletion).<br/>

 The Processes extension installation leads eight new sections (six sections are in the Processes extension, one in Test extension, one in Deliveries extension).

 1. [[Manage Processes]]